sergiott8/InditexTecnical/README.md

 ## Building the Application

 To build the application, run the following command from the project root:

+> ⚠️ **Important**: Ensure that the application is compiled and run using **JDK 17**.
+> Using a different Java version may cause compilation or runtime errors, especially with tooling such as annotation processors (e.g., Lombok) or internal API dependencies.

 ```bash
 mvn clean install